 Plastic Card Services® was established in 1993 after directors Rob Nicholls and Tim Holt were made redundant from the DataCard Corporation as a result of the recession in the early 90s.
 They saw an opportunity in the commercial card market and with them having over 20 years combined expertise in the field, felt it was a good time to launch their own company.

 Plastic Card Services® opened for business in February 1993, at home in Wilmslow, Cheshire; where Rob and Tim were the only employees.
 After investing in card personalisation and mailing equipment, an internal card bureau was implemented in 1995.

 The manufacturer now has approximately 50 employees working from its purpose-built manufacturing campus within Tytherington Business Village in Macclesfield, Cheshire.
 The company’s turnover for 2017 was £5.55 million and this is expected to grow to £7 million by 2020.
-This has been boosted by the expansion of the manufacturing plant by 50% to take it to over 20,000 sq ft, which will enable card production capacity to increase from 50 million to 80 million.
+This has been boosted by the expansion of the manufacturing plant to take it to 30,000 sq ft, which has enabled our card production capacity to increase from 80 million to 160 million.

 The key areas to the business are; card manufacturing, card personalisation and mailing, data processing, artwork and design as well as offering a secure warehouse facility for the storage and issue of stock into production as required.

 Developing the business into new export markets has been a huge success story, particularly the Scandinavian market.
 The work for Coop Danmark in Denmark earned Plastic Card Services® a Print & Design Award for best mailer.
 Sales to Nordic countries continue to thrive including the production of over four million cards for Denmark’s largest health and beauty retail chain, Matas.